National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ![Ticket details](images/support/image-10-ticket-details.png){width=50%}

 Each of the options are described, and range from enclave access support (commonly used for login issues), [Domain Team](#domain-teams) creation or support, questions about [Data Use Requests](#data-use-requests) or the Data Access Committee (commonly used to check on DUR review status), [PPRL](#pprl-data) data, and “everything else.”
-In general, this helpdesk is staffed by a broader range of core N3C administrators, and so is generally the best option outside of technical or data questions.
+In general, this help desk is staffed by a broader range of core N3C administrators, and so is generally the best option outside of technical or data questions.

 After selecting a support area, you will be given the option to select sub-categorizations, enter a description of the issue or question, provide a summary title for tracking and select the user (usually you) submitting the request.
 The list of users is pre-populated based on N3C data, but you can also type an email address in the same field.